-

 Michael Jacobson was appointed the head coach of the men's soccer team on Feb.
 12, 2018.

-In four completed seasons as head coach, Jacobson has led the Warriors to a 57-17-15 overall record with a 19-8-9 conference mark.
-The program has reached double-digit wins in three straight seasons.
-He's also led the team to the 3C2A SoCal Regional Playoffs in three straight years including a state final four apperance in 2021, the program's first since 1992.
+In five completed seasons as head coach, Jacobson has led the Warriors to a 81-18-15 overall record with a 28-8-9 conference mark.
+The program has reached double-digit wins in four straight seasons.
+He's also led the team to the 3C2A SoCal Regional Playoffs in four straight years including a state championship in 2023 and a state final four apperance in 2021.

 In 2022, Jacobson completed his fourth season at the helm and led the Warriors to one of the best regular seasons in program history.
 The squad went 17-2-3 overall for an astonishing .841 winning percentage.
 Their 7-1-1 mark in conference play was the second best record in the South Coast Conference, both divisions included.
 The team would advance to the 3C2A SoCal Regionals, Third Round where they fell to eventual state finalist Mount San Antonio.